-It is anticipated FEMA accreditation review and approval will take eight to twelve months.
 FEMA is working with the Council and has indicated that it doesn't want to issue the maps twice, once before and once after the Council's completes its improvements.
 Therefore, FEMA isn't going to issue new maps until all of the Council's 100-Year improvements are complete.

-All levee improvements leading to certification will be completed by November 2017.
-The intent is to work closely with FEMA to ensure that when the new maps are issued, they reflect these levee improvements.

-It is currently anticipated that FEMA would be issuing new maps in the first or second quarter of 2019
+The intent is to work closely with FEMA to ensure the new maps when issued, reflect the levee improvements.
+It is currently anticipated that FEMA will be issuing new maps in 2020.